mama maria - Complete Guide to Visiting Great Wolf Lodge with Teens

 Evening

 • Dinner is a good chance to slow things down a bit.
-Families often go for something more relaxed like Hungry as a Wolf, or sit down together at a full-service option like Lodge Wood Fired Grill if available at that location.
+Families often go for something more relaxed like Hungry As A Wolf, or sit down together at a full-service option like Lodge Wood Fired Grill, Fireside, or Barnwood, if available at that location.

 Day 2